Cognitive Underpinnings of Positive Emotion Disruption in Depression (PI: Michael Vanderlind)

 There is extensive evidence that positive emotions are beneficial.
 Indeed, positive emotions have been linked to greater levels of sociability and originality and have been shown to predict increased resilience and life satisfaction over time.
 Some individuals, however, exhibit difficulties experiencing and maintaining positive emotion.
 In fact, markedly diminished levels of positive affect are a hallmark feature of Major Depressive Disorder (MDD).
 Thus, research aimed at identifying factors associated positive emotion disruptions is needed in order to refine interventions for this pervasive disorder.
 Previous research has demonstrated that biases in attention are associated with negative emotion dysregulation.
 No study, however, has examined the role that cognition plays in the regulation of positive affect.
 This study therefore seeks to examine the relations among attention, major depression, and subjective and electrocortical measures of positive emotion regulation.

 Uncertainty is ubiquitous.
 Most of the situations that we encounter in our daily lives are characterized by some degree of uncertainty, and individuals vary in their ability to tolerate this.
 In particular, individuals with anxiety and depression report experiencing more distress in the face of uncertainty and score more highly on measures of intolerance of uncertainty than do healthy individuals (Mahoney & McEvoy, 2012).
-The goal of this project is to characterize how anxious and depressed individuals anticipate uncertain outcomes.
-We are doing this using multiple methods (e.g., functional magnetic resonance imaging, event-related potentials, and behavioral tasks) and are examining how this anticipation process may affect domains like decision making, emotion, cognitive control, and memory.
+The goal of my program of research is to examine: (1) how uncertainty impacts multiple aspects of cognitive, emotional, and behavioral responding; and (2) how individual differences in various stages of responding to uncertainty may confer risk for internalizing psychopathology.
+I investigate these questions using multiple methods, including event-related potentials, peripheral psychophysiology, and behavioral tasks.

 Cognitive and Neural Underpinnings of Worry and Rumination (PI: Elizabeth [Libby] Lewis)